-Table of Contents 1
+Table of Contents

-Introduction 3
+Introduction

-Plain Language 3
+Plain Language

 Stop Health Care Fraud!
-3

-Discrimination is Against the Law ∠
+Discrimination is Against the Law

-Preventing Medical Mistakes 5
+Preventing Medical Mistakes

 FEHB Facts

 Coverage information

-No pre-existing condition limitation 7
+No pre-existing condition limitation

 Minimum essential coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

 Family member coverage

 Children's Equity Act

 When benefits and premiums start

 When you retire

 When you lose benefits

 When FEHB coverage ends

 Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
 How This Plan Works

 Section 2.
-Changes for 2019
+Changes for 2020

 Section 3.
 How You Get Care

 Identification cards

 Where you get covered care

-• Plan providers
+Plan providers

 Plan facilities

 What you must do to get covered care

 Primary care

 Specialty care

 Hospital care

 If you are hospitalized when your enrollment begins

 You need prior Plan approval for certain services

 Non-urgent care claims

 Urgent care claims

+· ·

-Concurrent care claims
+Concurrent care claims If your troots and to be outered ad-

-If your treatment needs to be extended
+If your treatment needs to be extended.
+Treatment needs to be extended

-Emergency services/accidents and post-stabilization care
+Emergency services/accidents and post-stabilization care Will the stabilization care Will the st

-What happens when you do not follow the precertification rules
+What happens when you do not follow the precertification rules.

-Circumstances beyond our control.
+Circumstances beyond our control

 If you disagree with our pre-service claim decision

 To reconsider a non-urgent care claim

 To reconsider an urgent care claim

-To file an appeal with OPM 19
+To file an appeal with OPM

+The Federal Flexible Spending Account Program - FSAFEDS 20

 Section 4.
-Your Cost for Covered Services 20
+Your Cost for Covered Services 21

-Cost-sharing 20
+Cost-sharing 21

-Copayments
+Copayments 21

-Deductible 20
+Deductible 21

-Coinsurance 20
+Coinsurance 21

-Paying cost-sharing amounts 20
+Paying cost-sharing amounts 21

-Your catastrophic protection out-of-pocket maximum 20
+Your catastrophic protection out-of-pocket maximum 21

-Carryover 21
+Carryover 22

-When Government facilities bill us 21
+When Government facilities bill us 22

 Section 5.
-High and Standard Option Benefits 22
+High and Standard Option Benefits

 Section 5.
-High and Standard Option Benefits Overview 24
+High and Standard Option Benefits Overview 25

-Non-FEHB Benefits Available to Plan Members 64
+Non-FEHB Benefits Available to Plan Members 67

 Section 6.
-General Exclusions - Services, Drugs and Supplies We Do Not Cover 65
+General Exclusions - Services, Drugs and Supplies We Do not Cover 68

 Section 7.
-Filing a Claim for Covered Services 66
+Filing a Claim for Covered Services

 Section 8.
 The Disputed Claims Process.
-68
+71

 Section 9.
-Coordinating Benefits with Medicare and Other Coverage 71
+Coordinating Benefits with Medicare and Other Coverage 74

-When you have other health coverage 71
+When you have other health coverage 74

-TRICARE and CHAMPVA 71
+TRICARE and CHAMPVA 74

-Workers' Compensation 71
+Workers' Compensation 74

-Medicaid 71
+Medicaid 74

-When other Government agencies are responsible for your care 71
+When other Government agencies are responsible for your care

-When third parties cause illness or injuries 72
+When third parties cause illness or injuries

-Surrogacy Agreements 73
+Surrogacy Agreements

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 73
+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage

-Clinical trials 74
+Clinical trials

-When you have Medicare 74
+When you have Medicare

 What is Medicare?
-74

 Should I enroll in Medicare?
-75

-If you enroll in Medicare Part B 75
+If you enroll in Medicare Part B

-The Original Medicare Plan (Part A or Part B) 75
+The Original Medicare Plan (Part A or Part B)

-Tell us about your Medicare coverage 76
+Tell us about your Medicare coverage

-Medicare Advantage (Part C) 76
+Medicare Advantage (Part C)

-Medicare prescription drug coverage (Part D) 78
+Medicare prescription drug coverage (Part D)

 Section 10.
-Definitions of Terms We Use in This Brochure 80
+Definitions of Terms We Use in This Brochure

-Section 11.
-Other Federal Programs

-The Federal Flexible Spending Account Program-FSAFEDS 83

-The Federal Employees Dental and Vision Insurance Program-FEDVIP 84

-The Federal Long Term Care Insurance Program-FLTCIP 85

-The Federal Employees' Group Life Insurance Program-FEGLI 85

 Index 86

-Summary of Benefits for the High Option of Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno - 2019 92
+Summary of Benefits for the High Option of Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno - 2020 88

-Summary of Benefits for the Standard Option of Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno - 2019 93
+Summary of Benefits for the Standard Option of Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno - 2020 89

-2019 Rate Information for Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno
+2020 Rate Information for Kaiser Foundation Health Plan, Inc., Northern California Region: Fresno